Clean Water Future

 Collaborators: William Ardren, Senior Fish Biologist, W New England Complex, US FWS; Professor John Kull, Chemistry, Dartmouth College; New Hampshire Fish and Game Department; Trout Unlimited; Dartmouth College Forester

 How to conserve biodiversity while using nature to meet human needs is one of the big sustainability challenges of our time.
 An acute case is the worldwide decline of freshwater fishes due to human impacts.
 The Dartmouth Second College Grant--nearly 27 thousand acres of forest and streams--is a real-world laboratory for solving this problem.
 Dartmouth College uses adaptive management to balance timber production, recreation, and conservation goals for the property.
 However, native brook trout populations have declined due to habitat modification, introduction of non-native species and other stressors.
 Our research involves conducting genetic analysis to characterize population structure, quantify levels of inbreeding, and clarify relationships between migratory and resident life history forms.
 This genetic analysis will guide field studies at the Grant during the summer.
-Suzanne Kelson ’12 is currently conducting DNA-based lab analyses for this project as part of her senior honors thesis in Biology.
+Suzanne Kelson ’12 conducted DNA-based lab analyses for this project as part of her senior honors thesis in Biology.

 Restoration of Atlantic Salmon in Large Lakes by Restoring River Imprinting